50Fifty/SC1015-Mini-Project/README.md

 ## Disclaimer
 - This prediction is **NOT** fine-tuned for 100% accuracy
-- There are many other external-factors that are **NOT** accounted for for predicting the frequency of Natural disasters in a real world settings
+- There are many other external-factors that are **NOT** accounted for for estimating the frequency of Natural disasters in a real world settings
 - Data collected in the greenhouse gases datasets might not be complete and accurate
 - We shall not hold responsibility for any misinformation of data for prediction and modelling, data derived from prediction, and data presented in any form in this project
 - Any part in this repository is and will be subjected to copyright act